-- i. the price of commodities, in particular O&G. The decline in O&G prices since 2014 with a partial recovery since 2016 has resulted in large scale reductions in capital and operational expenditures, which directly impact on the sales of our products into these and related markets and also our gross margins; - ii. the allocation of funds to defense procurement by governments in the United States and the United Kingdom; - iii. volatility of the markets including the currency market; - iv. approximately 60% of the Company's revenues in the Current Quarter are transacted and generated in British Pounds by the Company's subsidiaries in the United Kingdom and therefore we have a currency exposure.
+- i. the price of commodities, in particular O&G. The decline in O&G prices since 2014 with a partial recovery since 2016 has resulted in large scale reductions in capital and operational expenditures, which directly impact on the sales of our products into these and related markets and also our gross margins.
+Even though the price is rising, we have not seen the same level of expenditures from this sector since 2014; - ii. the allocation of funds to defense procurement by governments in the United States and the United Kingdom; - iii. approximately 42% of the Company's revenues in the Current Quarter and 50% in the Current Six Month Period are transacted and generated in British Pounds by the Company's subsidiaries in the United Kingdom and therefore we have a currency exposure.
 The depreciation of the British Pound against major currencies adversely impacts our revenues as a whole which are reported in U.S. Dollars.
 Furthermore, a large part of our assets is held in British Pounds while the majority of our liabilities (which comprise our senior secured debentures see Note 9 of the unaudited Consolidated Financial Statements) are maintained in U.S. Dollars.
-In the Current Quarter as compared to the Previous Quarter, we realized a balance sheet gain on our assets due to an appreciation of the British Pound against the US Dollar prevailing at the balance sheet date of January 31, 2018.
-In Current Quarter compared to the Previous Quarter, we also realized a gain on exchange rate translations in respect of our profit and loss account.
-See Note 3 of the unaudited Consolidated Financial Statements for more information on our Foreign Currency Translation policy. - v. global-political uncertainties affecting the markets into which we sell our goods and services; - vi. global trends which make certain geographical regions more competitive in providing engineering solutions because of lower labor costs (e.g. India and China) are likely to affect our Engineering Businesses in the Group; - vii. being a small technology company, we are unable to compete for certain specialized electronic engineering skills as our remuneration package is not as competitive as those offered by bigger companies; - viii. the Company has issued and outstanding a promissory note (See Note 9 of the unaudited Consolidated Financial Statements January 31, 2018 and 2017).
-This note is secured by all of the Company's assets in the USA and is also guaranteed by its overseas subsidiaries; - ix. we lack the financial resources to advance our flagship technology at the commercially appropriate pace required to capture new markets and increase our sales which could facilitate new entrants to the market.
-For example, Teledyne Technologies Incorporated, a multibillion company, has recently acquired a number of subsea companies that may speed up their entry into our market; - x a significant part of our growth strategy is predicated on our patented real time 3D sonar technology.
+In the Current Quarter as compared to the Previous Quarter, we realized a balance sheet gain on our assets due to an appreciation of the British Pound against the US Dollar prevailing at the balance sheet date of April 30, 2018.
+In the Current Quarter compared to the Previous Quarter, we also realized a modest loss on exchange rate translations in respect of revenues and expenses (which are translated at the weighted average exchange rates during the period.
+See Note 3 of the unaudited Consolidated Financial Statements for more information on our Foreign Currency Translation policy. - iv. global-political uncertainties affecting the markets into which we sell our goods and services; - v. global trends which make certain geographical regions more competitive in providing engineering solutions because of lower labor costs (e.g. India and China) are likely to affect our Engineering Businesses in the Group; - vi. being a small technology company, we are unable to compete for certain specialized electronic engineering skills as our remuneration package is not as competitive as those offered by bigger companies;

+- vii. the Company has issued and outstanding a promissory note (See Note 9 of the unaudited Consolidated Financial Statements April 30, 2018 and 2017).
+This note is secured by all of the Company's assets in the USA and is also guaranteed by its overseas subsidiaries (although on or around March 28, 2018 we reduced the principal amount outstanding with HSBC NA to \$1,917,602, which is more manageable for the Company to service); - viii we lack the financial resources to advance our flagship technology at the commercially appropriate pace required to capture new markets and increase our sales which could facilitate new entrants to the market.
+For example, Teledyne Technologies Incorporated, a multibillion company, has recently acquired a number of subsea companies that may speed up their entry into our market; - ix a significant part of our growth strategy is predicated on our patented real time 3D sonar technology.
 The technology space is inherently uncertain due to the fast pace of innovations and therefore we can give no assurance that we can maintain our leading position in the real time 3D imaging sonar market or that innovations in other areas may not surpass our unique capability that we currently supply to subsea market.